 The eructation and flatulation of cows

-Cows are complicated creatures, with some useful advantages for humans, such as the ability to produce milk.
-But they do have a convoluted way of digesting their food, which presents a problem for global warming.
-Their stomach has four compartments, and newly cropped grass enters the first two of these for bacterial fermentation (cows depend on bacteria for the enzymes necessary to digest cellulose).
-The solids from these compartments are regurgitated for further physical breakdown as cud.
+Cows are complicated creatures, with some useful advantages for humans, such as producing milk.
+But their convoluted way of digesting food presents a problem for the global climate.
+Their stomachs have four compartments, and newly cropped grass enters the first two of these for bacterial fermentation: cows depend on enzymes of bacteria to digest cellulose.
+The solids from these compartments are regurgitated as cud for further physical breakdown.
 The bacterial action, “enteric fermentation”, takes place in an oxygen-free environment, which leads to the production of methane, lots of it.

-Most of the methane produced by enteric fermentation in cows and other ruminants (which includes sheep, goats, deer, giraffes, and other creatures) is emitted as burps, “eructation”.
+Most of the methane produced by enteric fermentation in cows and other ruminants (sheep, goats, deer, giraffes, and some other creatures) is emitted as burps, “eructation”.
 Only about 5% is given off in flatulence, farts if you will.
-Its effects are the same in either case, and these are significant.
+Its effects are the same in either case, and they are significant.

-The direct production of methane by the world’s 1.3 – 1.5 billion bovines has been variously estimated, but is somewhere between 12 and 20% of the total anthropogenic methane production (1, 2).
+The enteric methane produced by the world’s 1.3 – 1.5 billion bovines has been estimated as contributing 20-25% of total anthropogenic methane (1, 2).
 From the graph above, that total was about 8 GtCO2e for 2010.
-That means cows’ digestion is responsible for somewhere between 1 (8 Gt x 12%) and 1.6 (8 Gt x 20%) GtCO2e.
-The total of CO2e was about 50 Gt that year, so cattle burps (and farts) contributed between 2 and 3.2% of the total GHG effect.
+That means cows’ burps were responsible for between 1.6 and 2.0 GtCO2e.
+The total CO2e was about 50 Gt that year, so cattle burps contributed around 3.6% of the total GHG effect.
 Transportation produces about 14% worldwide.
 (The production of cement contributes 4-8%.)
-Enough already with the effect of cow farts being more than that of transportation.
+This is not trivial, and will be explored in more detail in another post, but enough already with cow farts being more damaging to the environment than transportation.

 Incidentally, that meme was probably derived using something like the following logic: cow farts contain methane, methane contributes about 16% of the total GHG effect, ergo cows contribute more than transportation (14%).
 But most methane comes from other sources, not directly from cows.